Your Money Questions. Answered.

 Is Your Money Line available in Spanish?

-A Spanish speaking Financial Concierge is available if you call in or email your money questions, however, at this time the dashboard and webinar resources are English only.
+A Spanish speaking Financial Guide is available if you call in or email your money questions, however, at this time the dashboard and webinar resources are English only.

 Can I share this with my spouse?

 Yes.
 Your Money Line is for you and your spouse.
 If you register online for the Your Money Line dashboard, you can share your log-in information so that both you and your spouse have access to the online resources and eLearning courses.
 Your spouse may also call or email the Financial Guide.

 Should I use my personal or work email?

 We recommend using your personal email, like you do for our Member Portal, that way if you change employers and move to another church, you can still access Your Money Line.